 Ask About Sedation Dentistry

-If you have dental fear, you may want to ask your dentist about sedation dentistry.
+If you have dental fear, you may want to ask our dentists about sedation dentistry.
 The goal of sedation dentistry is to help patients feel relaxed and comfortable in the dentist’s chair so they can get the dental treatment they need.

 For example, our dental practice offers dental nitrous oxide.
 Nitrous oxide is safe for both adults and children and wears off quickly so you can drive yourself home.
 If you decide to go with nitrous oxide, you will be completely awake and aware during the procedure, just more relaxed.